 Wikipedian in residence activities

-Among the activities Niall will participate in during his tenure as Wikipedian in residence are:
+Among the activities of the Wikipedian in residence are:

 - Providing outreach to librarians and clinicians, promoting effective use of Wikipedia

 - Engaging with healthcare staff and students to encourage them to edit and improve Wikipedia articles

 - Organising local and national Wikipedia editathons

 - Undertaking research to evaluate the use and impact of Wikipedia on healthcare in Ireland